This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 For the health check probes, you must create an ingress allow firewall rule that allows health check probes to reach your backend instances.
 Typically, health check probes originate from Google's centralized health checking mechanism.

-Regional external HTTP(S) load balancers that use hybrid NEG backends are an exception to this rule because their health checks originate from the proxy-only subnet instead.
+Regional external Application Load Balancers that use hybrid NEG backends are an exception to this rule because their health checks originate from the proxy-only subnet instead.
 For details, see the Hybrid NEGs overview.

 Health check protocol

 Although it is not required and not always possible, it is a best practice to use a health check whose protocol matches the protocol of the backend service.
 For example, an HTTP/2 health check most accurately tests HTTP/2 connectivity to backends.
-In contrast, regional external HTTP(S) load balancers that use hybrid NEG backends do not support gRPC health checks.
+In contrast, regional external Application Load Balancers that use hybrid NEG backends do not support gRPC health checks.
 For the list of supported health check protocols, see Load balancing features.

-The following table specifies the scope of health checks supported by external HTTP(S) load balancers in each mode.
+The following table specifies the scope of health checks supported by external Application Load Balancers in each mode.

 Load balancer mode | Health check type |